exercism/v3/languages/csharp/exercises/concept/nullability/.docs/introduction.md

 Dereference of a possibly null reference.
 (CS8602)
 ```

-A good practice, is testing if a variable is empty before trying to do
+A good practice is testing if a nullable value is not `null` before trying to do
 something with it.
 In order to do that, we compare its value with
 `null`: